 Flavorful Ingredients You’ll Need

-A handful of veggies and fresh herbs combine with cheese and cream for a refreshing pasta dish that’s also creamy and delicious.
+Get ready for a flavor explosion!
+In our One Pot Mediterranean Orzo Pasta, a handful of vibrant veggies and fresh herbs team up with creamy cheese for a pasta dish that’s not just refreshing but also luxuriously delicious.
 Here’s what you’ll need:

 How to Make Mediterranean Orzo Pasta